 Your health habits matter.
 Not only do health habits collectively contribute to the daily way you feel, think and therefore act, but also health habits legitimately increase or decrease your lifespan, and the quality of life you can access.
 If you find that life has taken on a drab sense of feeling, and you’re desperately looking for a solution, then it’s important to overcome these issues and develop your New Year in a much more profound and wholesome way.

 For the New Year, it’s tempting to feel as though you’d like to develop yourself more fully.
-These health habits, practiced daily, can help you become and feel better on a daily basis.
+These health habits, practiced daily, can help you become and feel better on a permanent basis.
 I hope they help.

 Drink More Water